 - Did the lump develop suddenly or over a few days?

-- Does the lump change in size or shape when you cough (this could indicate a hernia)?
+- Does the lump change in size or shape when you cough?

-You may also be asked whether you could have contracted an STI.
+They may also ask you whether you could have contracted an STI.
 Most STIs are diagnosed using a blood test, a urine test, or a swab of the urethra.

 Your doctor should always promptly examine a groin lump.

-While cysts and swollen glands are not likely to cause any long-term complications, a hernia can be fatal if not treated quickly.
+While cysts and swollen glands aren’t likely to cause any long-term complications, a hernia can be fatal if you don’t get treatment for it quickly.
 An incarcerated hernia occurs when part of the intestine becomes trapped in the abdominal wall, causing a bowel obstruction.
 This can lead to vomiting, severe pain, and nausea.
 A strangulated hernia is a medical emergency.
 It occurs when part of the intestine is trapped, cutting off blood flow.
-This condition can quickly lead to tissue death, and requires emergency surgery.
+This condition can quickly lead to the death of intestinal tissue and requires emergency surgery.

-Sexually transmitted infections that cause groin lumps, such as gonorrhoea and chlamydia, can lead to infertility if left untreated.
+STIs that cause groin lumps, such as gonorrhea and chlamydia, can lead to infertility if left untreated.
 Infections such as syphilis can cause blindness, paralysis, and dementia.
-All sexually transmitted diseases require medication to treat, and can easily be passed on to others through unprotected vaginal or oral sex.
+All STIs require medication to treat and can easily spread to others through unprotected vaginal or oral sex.

-If you are at risk of developing a hernia, you may be able to reduce the chances of it occurring by avoiding heavy lifting, not straining during bowel movements, and maintaining a healthy weight.
-You may be more at risk of a hernia if you have a family history of hernias, are overweight or pregnant, or have a chronic cough.
+If you’re at risk of developing a hernia, you may be able to reduce the chances of it occurring by avoiding heavy lifting, not straining during bowel movements, and maintaining a healthy weight.
+You may be more at risk of a hernia if you: